Marimo

 Figure 1

-The FAQ explains it best. tl;dr: Marimo is a differently imperfect compromise between the needs of reproducibility and reliability.
-The leakiness of its abstractions is likely to spill less on my trousers than jupyter, while being more interactive than a pure Python script.
+The FAQ explains it well, but I can summarise: tl;dr: Marimo is a different, imperfect compromise between the needs for reproducibility and reliability.
+Its abstractions are less likely to spill on my trousers than Jupyter’s are, while being more interactive than a pure Python script.

 marimo solves problems in reproducibility, maintainability, interactivity, reusability, and shareability of notebooks.